 Both RingCentral and Nextiva are cloud VoIP services, routing calls through an internet connection rather than a landline.
-Each service offers a number of features, including unlimited SMS, team messaging, and various integrations.
+Each service offers a number of features, including SMS, team messaging, and various integrations.
 But which service best fulfills your business needs?

 Below, we compare RingCentral vs Nextiva.
 We evaluate how each service measures up in terms of pricing, advanced features, and customer satisfaction.
 We also look at a third option that performs better across all categories.

 RingCentral vs Nextiva: Which Is the Best Fit for Your Business?

 RingCentral and Nextiva are two popular phone systems for small businesses and startups.
 Below, we evaluate each service based on pricing plans, functionality, and customer support, so you can make an educated decision for your business.

 As a small business owner, you need to watch your bottom line.
 So which of these two business phone systems — Nextiva vs RingCentral — helps you cut costs while delivering the features you need? 💸

 When it comes to pricing, both RingCentral and Nextiva’s plans can be confusing.
 First, they charge more per user if you have a smaller team.
 For example, Nextiva’s pricing starts at just $18.95 per month per user for teams of 20-99 employees but costs $23.95 (per month per user) for teams of four or less.
 Similarly, you’ll pay $32.95 per user for their ultimate plan for a larger team, while teams of 1-4 are forced to pay $37.95 per user.
 With these plans, you get audio conferencing, video conferencing, integrations, and business SMS.